Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 After a while, though, Gorku started fidgeting.
 He’d been silent since the surgery, but now he gave Leemu a strange look.

-"...You… good?
-Smell….
+"...You... good?
+Smell....
 Not smell nice," he slurred.

 "I do?"
 Leemu sniffed himself then turned to Preed, who shrugged.
 "I smell nothing."

-"Smell… uh... uh, *wrong."*
+"Smell... uh... uh, *wrong."*

 "Maybe I just need a dust bath," Leemu said dismissively.
 "It’s been a long voyage."

-"...Maybe…" Gorku agreed, and lapsed into silence.
+"...Maybe..."
+Gorku agreed, and lapsed into silence.
 His nose didn’t stop twitching, however.

 Leemu sighed and resigned himself to a long wait.